 Asian American and Pacific Islander Heritage Month is celebrated in May every year.

 AAPI Heritage Month originally started off as Pacific/Asian American Heritage Week in 1979 before eventually becoming Asian/Pacific American Heritage Month in 1992.

 Why May?
 The first 10 days of May were originally chosen to honor the arrival of the first Japanese immigrant in the United States (May 7, 1843) and the contributions of Chinese workers to building the transcontinental railroad, which was completed May 10, 1869.

-The 2022 theme for Asian American Pacific Islander Heritage Month is Advancing Leaders Through Collaboration.
-It is part of a theme series for 2021-2024 which highlights the Federal Asian Pacific American Council’s (FAPAC) efforts in “Advancing Leaders.”
+The 2023 theme for Asian American Pacific Islander Heritage Month is Advancing Leaders Through Opportunity.
+It is part of a theme series for 2021-2024 which highlights the Federal Asian Pacific American Council's (FAPAC) efforts in "Advancing Leaders."